lindaqtran/Team11/test/METRICS.md

 # Metric 4 (Retention)
 Linda Tran
 * We will use Google Analytics for retention and we will keep track of users who sign-up
-* We will look in trends in behavoir and analyze our metrics based on different time frames to identify behaviors.
+* We will look in trends in behavior and analyze our metrics based on different time frames to identify behaviors.
 * Based on the insights we will iterate what we should do next